 Aix's Festival of Lyric Art is one of the cultural highlights of the year in Provence and its open-air performances in the balmy midsummer nights are magical occasions.
-The dates of the 2014 Festival d'Aix are 2-24 July.

 Click here to book a hotel in Aix en Provence

 Since 2007, the Director of the Festival international d'art lyrique d'Aix en Provence - to give it its full name - has been the Belgian organist, composer and opera director Bernard Foccroulle.
 The dates of the 2017 Festival d'Aix are 3-22 July.

 The Festival has flourished under Foccroulle's lead, building up a reputation for bold and sometimes challenging work, and his appointment has been renewed until 2018.
 Click here for the website for the Festival d'Aix.

 Monsieur Foccroulle is not reapplying for the Directorship when his current tenure expires in order to devote more time to his own projects.

 Instead, the stage director Pierre Audi will take over at the Festival d'Aix for five years, starting in September 2018.
 Monsieur Audi is known for his progressive work at the Dutch National Opera, which he has led for three decades.

 He will be leaving that post when he becomes the Director of the Aix Festival, but will continue in another of his existing roles, as the Artistic Director of the Park Avenue Armory in New York.